Radical Caucus Bylaws

 B. Purpose: To celebrate and promote the Radical tradition of American Libertarian thought, to help Libertarians mature as critical thinkers when faced with doubts about the Radical Libertarian agenda, and to equip them for their efforts to reintroduce and promote radicalism within the Libertarian Party and among the general public.

-D. Values: The LPRC will not shy away from speaking from the "root" of libertarian thought.
+D. Values: The LPRC will not shy away from speaking from the root of libertarian thought.
 We believe it is futile to make Libertarian ideas "non-threatening" in order to placate the enemies of liberty.
 Our ideas are going to be scary to many who have considered neither their proven history nor their logical sense.
 Abolishing slavery was a scary thought to many in the 1800's; and the abolition of other unjust government policies now is no different.
-We will always seek to treat individuals as intelligent (if perhaps stubborn), competent individuals, and thus we will not fear presenting them with the "scary" libertarian ideas we have available.
-They must decide for themselves.
-Some may take years to adopt them; many will never adopt them but their children might.
+We will always seek to treat individuals as intelligent, competent individuals, and thus we will not fear presenting them with "scary" libertarian ideas.
+Some may take years to adopt these ideas; many will never adopt them, but their children might.
 Only by treating individuals as intelligent adults will libertarianism ever succeed over the long term.
 While the LPRC commits to speaking for a bold, consistent, and radical libertarian agenda, we make an effort to see moderate Libertarians as our allies, not enemies.
 We will NOT waste time and energy and goodwill attacking them.
 We will fight beside them for as far as they are willing to go and be glad for the help.